TreyWayland7/readMe_Generator/temp_readme.txt

 License
-MIT

-Git Hub Username
-8

-Email Address
-9
+This application is using the MIT License.

+Questions
+The link to the github repository can be found here: 8 For any further questions you can reach out to: 9